 I've tried wearing it on the bottom or top, but it hasn't been comfortable in the sense of having to take your eyes off the road quite a bit when you go looking for the image in such a separate place.

 But you have to be thin on your eyes and not have a problem with near-far focus.
 Those who suffer from eyestrain may have a harder time mounting it, precisely because of the time it takes to focus.

-At the first start the feeling is strange.
-After the first few meters you think it's annoying to have something in front of your eye that prevents you from seeing the road clearly.
-Of course, you have "it" in front of you and you're going to be looking at it all the time.
+The first time out, the sensation is strange.
+After the first few meters what you think is that it is annoying to have something in front of your eye that prevents you from seeing the road clearly.
+Of course, you have "it" there in front of you and you're watching all the time.

 But as the minutes go by and you forget about the screen and bring something new, the integration is good.
 And I have to say that in the time I've been using Varia Vision I've barely looked at the Edge's screen more than once or twice at each output, and more out of instinct than a need to read information.

 The information shown on the screen is the one you have selected when setting it up.
 You have the possibility to make the screen change automatically or manually by sliding your finger on the side.
 Personally I prefer the second option, because it makes me quite nervous to look at the screen and not see the information I am looking for at that moment, having to wait for the desired screen to appear (although it is possible to select the automatic screen change speed).

 There is a small delay in the information shown, but it is not important.
 It is variable and depends on the quality of the signal.
 If you put one next to the other it is just imperceptible, but if we mount the Edge on the handlebar and we have Varia Vision in place then we can see that there is some lack of synchronization.